Troubleshooting and analyzing Blue Screens of Death

 Install the necessary software go get started

-We will be working with the Microsoft tool Windows Debugging Tools which can be downloaded fir free from Microsoft, http://www.microsoft.com/whdc/devtools/debugging/default.mspx.
-Depending on which platform you are running you must choose the appropriate debugger for x86, x64 or the ia64 platform.
-Install the application with the standard settings and then start it from the Start menu, it’s called WinDbg.
-To be able to get a result from the debugging you will need the symbol files.
+We will be working with the Microsoft tool Windows Debugging Tools which can be downloaded for free from Microsoft (part of the Windows SDK), https://developer.microsoft.com/en-us/windows/hardware/windows-driver-kit (look for Get debugging Tools).
+After installing Windows Debugging Tools, start it from the Start menu, it’s called WinDbg (x86) or WinDbg (x64).
+To be able to get a result from the debugging of MEMORY.DMP and find the cause of the problem you will need the symbol files.
 These can be downloaded as one package but it is much more convenient to setup Windows Debugging Tools to download files as necessary.
-To set this up go to Open and choose Symbol file path.
+To set this up, in WinDbg, go to Open and choose Symbol file path.
 Now type a path to a directory on the hard drive, for example:

 Load and analyze the crash dump file